oneeve8/kobble-data/content/Tutorial2.md

 There is a small charge for a private GitHub account.

 The sharing feature in Kobble is activated when you have a GitHub account.

-So if you plan on sharing y
+So if you plan on sharing your information, you will need an account.

 To share a track or channel, simply long tap it,